No AI training without permission

 Restored view keeps the original tonality.
 Colorization is a separate, optional companion view.

-Your uploads and restored outputs are not part of any training dataset.
+Your uploads and restored outputs are not part of a training dataset unless you separately opt in.
 Human review is limited to safety or support cases you raise.

 Original scans and restored versions stay yours.
 Export or delete the full archive at any time.

 Private links are off unless you turn them on.
-Paid Family Vaults are invite-only spaces for relatives.
+Family Vaults are invite-only spaces for relatives.

 Details in the Privacy Policy and AI Policy.